Discerning Limericks about Greek Philosophers

 From undue disturbance

-Lie mysteries that only the mage understands
+Lie mysteries only the mage understands

 Mummy Knows Best